Penenden Heath: Gatherings

+Executions

 Executions took place at the site from the Anglo-Saxon period through to the 19th century, and suspected witches are believed to have been tried and hanged on the heath between the 12th and 17th centuries.
 In 1652 it was reported that:Anne Ashby, alias Cobler, Anne Martyn, Mary Browne, Anne Wilson, and Mildred Wright of Cranbrook, and Mary Read, of Lenham, being legally convicted, were according to the Laws of this Nation, adjudged to be hanged, at the common place of Execution.
 Some there were that wished rather, they might be burnt to Ashes; alledging that it was a received opinion among many, that the body of a witch being burnt, her bloud is prevented thereby from becoming hereditary to her Progeny in the same evill.

 In 1798 Edward Hasted described the heath as follows: [T]hat noted plain Pinnenden, now usually called Pickenden heath, a place made famous in early times; the western part is in Maidstone parish, the remainder in this of Boxley.
 From its situation almost in the middle of the county or shire of Kent, this heath has been time out of mind used for all county meetings, and for the general business of it, the county house for this purpose, a poor low shed, is situated on the north side of it, where the sheriff continues to hold his county court monthly, and where he takes the poll for the members of the county, and for the coroners, the former of which, after a few suffrages is usually adjourned to Maidstone; on a conspicuous hill on the opposite side of the heath, though in Maidstone parish, is the gallows, for the public execution of criminals condemned at the assizes.

 During the 18th and 19th centuries the heath remained a site for the execution of criminals by hanging.
 James Coigly, a United Irishman, was arrested en route to France carrying a letter addressed to the French Revolutionary Government calling for an invasion of England.
 He was hanged at the heath on 7 June 1798.
 The last public execution on the heath took place in 1830, when John Dyke from the nearby village of Bearsted was hanged for burning a hayrick; it later emerged that he was innocent.
 New gallows were subsequently built outside Maidstone Prison.

+Recreation

 The heath was also used for recreation.
-By the end of the 18th century, cricket was being played on the heath and it was the venue for at least two early examples of county-level matches.
-Kent sides played against England XIs on the heath in both 1795 and 1807.
+In 1795, it was the venue for a top-class cricket match between Kent and England, which England won by five wickets.
+It also staged a number of minor matches.

 During the 19th century the heath was slowly enveloped by the growth of the town of Maidstone, becoming a residential area at the junction of the main routes to Sittingbourne and Boxley.
 Following landscaping, the heath was presented to the people of Maidstone by the Earl of Romney in 1882 for use as a recreation ground.